NOTE: Analysis is mixed in with the relation of

 Oh, no. As viewers, we know that Richard having seen Miriam probably means no good for her.
 Which is too bad.
 We like Miriam.
 Damn.

 This is the same corner where Gerard had a confrontation with Leland and Laura in Fire Walk with Me.
 They are driving down a street and a white trailer-truck comes up behind them, and swerves and swerves as if impatiently trying to get around them.
 Laura smells something burning.
-They stop at the corner behind a large logging truck.
+They stop at this same corner behind a large logging truck.
 We see an old man crossing at the intersection (in the same direction as the boy had been going) using a walker, aided by a woman.
-The truck impatiently honks and then goes speeding away through a right lot.
+The white trailer-truck impatiently honks and then goes speeding away through a right lot.
 The man crossing the intersection is having a difficult time and nearly falls.
 The trailer-truck circles around, going through the intersection, and comes up on the left hand side of the road, going in the opposite direction from Leland and Laura, stopping beside them.
-He yells at Leland, "You stole the corn!
+Gerard is the driver, and he yells at Leland, "You stole the corn!
 I had it canned, over the store!
 And, miss, the look on her face when it was opened!
 There was a...stillness!
 Like the formica table top!
 The thread will be torn, Mr. Palmer!
 The thread will be torn!
 It's him!
 It's your father!"
 He shows Laura the green ring on his own pinky finger."
 Gerard goes speeding off.
 Nearly hysterical, Laura and Leland pull up into the lot of Mo's Motor.
 Leland is warned to take it easy with his engine or he'll burn it out.
 "A man comes out of the blue like that, starts screaming like a crazy person and harassing my daughter!"
 Leland cries out, asking if Laura is all right.
 He has a flash back to the Red Diamond City Motel where he'd gone the year beforehand, having arranged a foursome through the prostitute, Theresa Banks, but he had seen that Laura was one of the girls and had fled.
-The Chalfont/Tremond boy had, in his mask, gamboled around him.
+The Chalfont/Tremond boy had, in his long-nosed mask, gamboled around him.
 Alarmed, asking her father if he was all right, Laura had asked him if he had gone home (the day she saw BOB), and he'd said yes.

 Creamed corn is the garmonbozia, the food of pain and suffering.